Weyaaron/nvim-training/Readme.md

 # How to get started with contributing
-Contributions are welcome!Any input is appreciated, be it a bug report, a feature request, or a pull request.
+Contributions are welcome!
+Any input is appreciated, be it a bug report, a feature request, or a pull request.
 This is my first project in lua, therefore, some junk and bad practices are to be expected.
 Any feedback/suggestions are welcome.